Can I Eat Expired Evaporated Milk?

 Expert Source

-"According to the FDA, once opened, evaporated milk should be refrigerated and used within 3 to 4 days for best quality and safety."
+"According to USDA guidelines, once opened, evaporated milk should be stored in a covered container in the refrigerator and used within 3 to 4 days."

 Fresh Evaporated Milk